ouzi-dev/avro-kedavro/README.md

 # avro-kedavro

-a library to parse raw json to avro with magic!
+A library to parse raw json to avro with magic!

 ## Why avro-kedavro?